KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/C-Phi_reduction_process/README.md

-# c-$\phi$ reduction process
+# $c-\phi$ reduction process

-c-$\phi$ reduction process is tested here.
+$c-\phi$ reduction process is tested here.
 This test allows one to perform a real 2D computation.
 However, the end time is decreased and tollerances are increased to perform just a few steps.
 This is done to have enough data to verify the implemented process and do not over-spend CPU resources.

 ## Setup
 This test consists of 553 6-noded elements (using the UPwSmallStrainElement2D6N class).
-A schematic representation can be found in the figure below:
+These elements are shown in the figure below:

 ![MeshStructure](mesh.svg)

-Constraints are applied on the bottom nodes that are fixed completly and on the vertical boundaries on the left and right sides of the domain.
+Constraints are applied
+- on the bottom nodes that are fixed completly and
+- on the vertical boundaries on the left and right sides of the domain that are allowed to move in the vertical direction only.

 The gravitation acts down in the vertical direction.